 Alternatively, we also offer the dual-listed G Series natural gas burner which comes in three standard sizes (42”, 60”, and 72”).
 This flexible burner can be used in many custom hearth projects for a fraction of the cost of a truly custom-made burner.

 Visit our G Series product page for more information.

-For most installations, HardieBacker Cement Board can be used as it is a non-combustable building board.
-However for larger fireplace installations, such as the Tenore 240, we recommend Skamotec 225 or Promafour by Promat.
+For most installations, HardieBacker Cement Board can be used as it is a non-combustible building board.
+However, for larger fireplace installations we recommend Skamotec 225 or Promafour by Promat.

 Vent-Free / Ventless – A vent-free gas fireplace operates without a chimney, flue or vent, so you can install one just about anywhere.
 Modern vent-free gas fireplaces offer the following benefits:

 No. The primary gas combustion byproducts that can affect indoor air quality are carbon monoxide, carbon dioxide, nitrogen dioxide, oxygen, and water vapor (humidity).
 Today’s vent-free fireplaces operate well within national standards and recommendations concerning these five byproducts.
 The American Gas Association research division (www.aga.org) confirms these low emission levels.